Is Foo Fighters' The Pretender a secret protest song?

 Is Foo Fighters' Pretender a secret protest song?

-Despite the visceral imagery and the combat-like language, it's never fully clear who or what Dave Grohl is referring to.
+Despite its visceral imagery and the combat-like language, it's never fully clear who or what Dave Grohl is referring to.

-However, speaking to Radio X back in 2007, the rocker is quoted as saying: "That's the thing with lyrics, you never want to give away specifics, because it's nice for people to have their own idea or interpretation of the song.
+He did allude to its roots being inspired by the political unrest of the time, but stopped short of fully explaining their meaning, telling Xfm back in 2007: "That's the thing with lyrics, you never want to give away specifics, because it's nice for people to have their own idea or interpretation of the song.
 But, you know, everyone's been fucked over before and I think a lot of people feel fucked over right now and they're not getting what they were promised, and so something to do with that."

 Despite Grohl not wishing to reveal the target of his vitriol, he did allude to "a lot of people" being deceived and disenfranchised.
 So could the time of the song's release could provide some clues to what inspired it.